jurgen-kluft/cjobs/docs/design.md

 The two core concepts are:

-- Decompose processing task as "jobs" that are performed by "Worker" threads.
+- Decompose processing task as "Job Lists" that are processed by "Worker" threads.
 - Avoid delegating synchronization to the operating system: Do it yourself with atomic operations.

 ## Building blocks

 The system relies on three items:

-- Jobs
+- Job Lists that contain Jobs
 - Workers
 - Synchronization